hwipl/snippets-c/bpf/README.md

 custom loaders:
 * tc-attach: load tc bpf program and attach it to an interface
 * tc-detach: detach the tc bpf program attached with tc-attach
+* tc-attach2: load tc bpf program and attach it to an interface
+* tc-detach2: detach the tc bpf program attached with tc-attach2
 * xdp-attach: load xdp program and attach it to an interface
 * xdp-detach: detach the xdp program attached with xdp-attach